MASSKAgithub/Youtube-SHOUTOUT-WALL/README.md

 If you want help or report a bug: https://discord.gg/BREsBq6fNQ

-## Installation, configuration and hosting
+## Installation, configuration, hosting & set it on youtube

 ### Installation